-However, after missing out on a summer move, Arsenal, 5/2 for a top four finish, got their man on deadline day in 2009.
+However, after missing out on a summer move, Arsenal got their man on deadline day in 2009.
 After some bureaucratic wrangling, and the weather affecting his travel plans, Arshavin made his debut in a 0-0 draw against Sunderland.

 Somewhat typically, Arshavin's spell at the Emirates lacked consistency.
 However, when he was good, he was unplayable, and he departed in 2013 having netted 31 times in 144 appearances.

-After starring for Argentina at World Cup 2006, Javier Mascherano's move to West Ham alongside Carlos Tevez shocked the footballing world.
+After starring for Argentina at the 2006 World Cup, Javier Mascherano's move to West Ham alongside Carlos Tevez shocked the footballing world.

 The deal came with some uncertainty, but the same can be said for Mascherano's form as he struggled to impose himself at Upton Park, with Hayden Mullins keeping him out of the side.